pelican-plugins/linkclass/README.md

 Styling Hyperlinks
 ------------------

-One of the possible uses of this plugin is for styling.
+One possible use of this plugin is for styling.
 Suppose that we have the following Markdown content in your article:

 ```markdown
 This is an [internal](internal) link and this is an
 [external](http://external.com) link.
 ```

-If the default configuration variable values are used, then one possible CSS setting could be:
+Using the default configuration variable values, a possible CSS setting could be:

 ```css
 a.external:before {